 Muddle until dissolve.
 Fill the glass with ice cubes and add whiskey.
 Garnish with orange slice and a cocktail cherry.

 I love every iteration of this classic drink, from brandy to bourbon to whiskey and even rum when the spirit moves me, and have several unique recipes based on it.
-Try them out and check back all this week, I think I might be going on an Old Fashioned binge for Old Fashioned Week!
+Try them out and check back all this week - I might be going on an Old Fashioned binge for Old Fashioned Week!

 I was on a quest to add some more fernet drinks to my cocktail list and stumbled on a recipe for a Fernet Alexander.
 That recipe is not only in the Alexander family of drinks, it's similar in ingredients, ratios and taste to a Golden Cadillac.
 Where a Golden Cadillac is typically made with equals parts Galliano, crème de cacao and cream, the Fernet Alexander employs Fernet Branca, another herbal liqueur, in place of the Galliano.